Having already been caught out by the ASP.NET deadlock issue when using async code synchronously

 - Make sure any function returning Task is suffixed as "Async" to guide the caller

-- Don't use parallel for each, use tasks and Task.WhenAll (unless need custom partitioning)
+- Don't use parallel for each with async/await, use tasks and Task.WhenAll (unless need custom partitioning)

 - Constructors and destructors cannot be marked async, therefore should not call async methods (no compiler warning)